 Buying & Installing Your Stove

-Modern wood burning stoves do not pour smoke into the room or throw sparks onto the floor.
+They are cleaner, more efficient, do not pour smoke or throw sparks into the room.

-Having a wood burning stove and flue installed costs money, the first question people always ask us is.
+When considering having a wood-burning stove and flue installed, the first question people always ask us is.

 Otherwise, we don't recommend DIY, make a mistake and you may not find out until harm is done to yourself or others, or your house catches fire.